Viola Concerto (Lieberson)

 The Viola Concerto is a composition for solo viola and orchestra by the American composer Peter Lieberson.
-The music was commissioned by the Toronto Symphony Orchestra and the Symphony Nova Scotia for Steven Dann, the principle violist of the Toronto Symphony.
+The music was commissioned by the Toronto Symphony Orchestra and the Symphony Nova Scotia for Steven Dann, the principal violist of the Toronto Symphony.
 It was completed in 1992, though Lieberson later revised the work in 2003.
 The work is dedicated to Steven Dann.

 Composition

 Structure

 The viola concerto has a duration of roughly 18 minutes and is composed in three movements: